About Great Horned Owls & Bald Eagles

 Bald Eagles

-Our NEW BALD EAGLE CAM will be live soon!
+Our NEW BALD EAGLE CAM is live!

-The nest on the Eagle cam is located on private property in an undisclosed area This is believed to be at least the 13th season for this pair of eagles.
+The nest on the Eagle cam is located on private property in an undisclosed area.
+This is believed to be at least the 13th season for this pair of eagles.
 In 2023-2024 nesting season, the eagles had three eggs with two eaglets fledging.

 The bald eagle, which isn’t truly bald, is a bird of prey found in North America, with about half of the bald eagle population living in Alaska.